 - Do not enter a statement in the lower box.
 Having no selection indicates that at least 1 additional record of any type is a match.
 Therefore, the Selection Tab now specifies that we want to see all records for persons with two or more tumors, where at least one matches the criteria at the top.

-- The Person Selection feature is only enabled if the records in the database are grouped by person and are in order of diagnosis (for example, SEER incidence databases are sorted by SEER Registry, Patient ID, and Sequence Number).
+- The Person Selection feature is only enabled if the records in the database are grouped by person and are in order of diagnosis (for example, SEER incidence databases are sorted by SEER Registry, Patient ID, and Record number recode).
 See Multiple Primary Selections in the SEER*Stat help system for more information.